Nishanthrkashyap903/Facial-Expression-Recognition/README.md

 * Step 1: Choose the device to run the model
     * Type ```nvidia-smi``` to see all available GPUs in the CS machine.
     * Choose the one that is not being used by other processes.
-* Step 2: Run the following command to train the model
+* Step 2: Run the following command to train the model.
+Notice we only support one of these four models: VGG11, VGG13, VGG16 and VGG19.
 ```
 CUDA_VISIBLE_DEVICES = <gpu_number> python3 train.py --model <model_name> --num-epochs <number of epochs>
 ```